yafshar/kim_commands/kim_commands.rst

 .. note::
-    The relevant data types of the values in the map are handled automatically based on the `KIM Properties Framework
-    <https://openkim.org/doc/schema/properties-framework>`_.
-In the example above,
-    this means that the value "eV" will automatically be interpreted as a string while the value 5 will be interpreted as an integer.
+    The relevant data types of the values in the map are handled automatically based on the specification of the key in the KIM Property Definition.
+In the example above, this means that the value "eV" will automatically be interpreted as a string while the value 5 will be interpreted as an integer.

-The values contained in maps can either be scalars, as in all of the examples above, or arrays depending on which is stipulated in the corresponding property definition.
+The values contained in maps can either be scalars, as in all of the examples above, or arrays depending on which is stipulated in the corresponding Property Definition.
 For one-dimensional arrays, a single one-based index must be supplied that indicates which element of the array is to be modified.
 For multidimensional arrays, multiple indices must be given depending on the dimensionality of the array.